bradleybauer/music_visualizer/docs/README.md

 # Usage

-The program is meant to feel like using shadertoy.
-The user writes a .frag file that renders to a screen sized quad.
+The user writes a .frag file that renders to a window sized quad.
 If the user wants multipass buffers, then multiple .frag files should be written.
+When a frag file is saved the app automatically reloads the changes.
+If the frag file compiles correctly, then the changes are presented to the user otherwise the app ignores the changes.

 The name of a buffer is the file name of the frag file without the .frag extension.
 A buffer's output is available in all buffers as i{Filename w/o extension}.
 So if the files A.frag and B.frag exist, then buffer B can access the contents of buffer A by doing texture(iA, pos);.

 Every shader must contain an image.frag file, just like shadertoy.